syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N> Default value for PivotChart EnableUpdating property is false.
+N> Default value for EnableUpdating property is false.

-## BeginUpdate and EndUpdate
+### Begin Update and End Update

-When we change bulk changes in underlying data source it updates pivotChart for every changes.
-So it may cause performance issue.
-To prevent this, do the bulk changes between the pivotChart.BeginUpdate and PivotChar.EndUpdate methods.
-BeginUpdate method is used to temporarily freeze the painting of the control.
-After all updates have been made, invoke the EndUpdate method to resume painting of the control.
+When we do bulk changes in underlying data source, it updates PivotChart for every changes and it degrades the performance.
+So you can do the bulk changes or bulk operation between the `BeginUpdate` and `EndUpdate` methods of PivotChart. `BeginUpdate` method will temporarily freeze the painting or refreshing of the control until 'EndUpdate' method is called.
+After all changed have been made, invoke the `EndUpdate` method to resume painting of the control.

 {% tabs %}
 {% highlight c# %}